 The movies are onto the search, but they screw it up.
 The search always ends in despair.
 They like to show a fellow coming to himself in a strange place–but … Continue reading

-In the shuttle bus to the airplane, I broke into scraps of conversational Turkish with a group of teenaged boys from Kahramanmaraş.
+In the shuttle bus to the airplane, I break into scraps of conversational Turkish with a group of teenage boys from Kahramanmaraş.
 Even the boldest among them–a boy with smooth … Continue reading

 From a spot in Gülhane park, one can keep a clear sight of the lines of people posing with the Atatürk statue.
 A bronze figure on a stone base, he … Continue reading

 An author’s fondest dream is to turn the reader into a spectator. -Vladimir Nabokov.
 Despair.

 Long blonde ponytailed-twentysomething balances on her wedge shoes and tugs her jacket over her leggings and looks as angry as she had in our excessively hot airplane.
 She waites for … Continue reading

 Nothing better protects a human being against the stupidity of prejudice, racism, religious or political sectarianism, and exclusivist nationalism than this truth that invariably appears in great literature: that men … Continue reading